THE PLATFORM

 “When she finds herself between jobs and out of her rented accommodation, Clara Harrington decides to take a break and stay with her beloved, yet eccentric aunt in the sleepy village of Picklemarsh, England.
 Clara’s hope for peace and quiet is shattered when, on her first night at Chadwick Lodge, the local town councilor is murdered, falling face down into his dessert.”

-How to write a cozy mystery
+How to write a cozy mystery in 5 steps

 1. Understand the genre

 Like any niche of writing, readers have certain expectations.
-As an example, traditional romance readers will flip their absolute lid if a book marketed to them as a romance doesn’t end with a Happily Ever After.
+As an example, traditional romance readers will flip their absolute lid if a book marketed to them as a romance novel doesn’t end with a Happily Ever After.

 That’s why it’s important to understand the expectations, common tropes, and no-nos of the genre you choose to write.